 OFDM modulation classes.

 — If the control response frame is carried in an HT PPDU, the modulation class shall be HT.

+-- If the control response frame is carried in an VHT PPDU, the modulation class shall be VHT.

 The selection of the value for the channel width (CH_BANDWIDTH parameter of the TXVECTOR) of the